 Armv6 microcontroller architecture profile.
 Only valid with --target=arm-arm-none-eabi.

 feature

-Is an optional architecture feature that might be enabled or disabled by default depending on the architecture or processor.
+To write code that generates instructions for these extensions, use the s an optional architecture feature that might be enabled or disabled by default depending on the architecture or processor.